roopsmall/amazon-web-services/README.md

-# Concise Boto3 samples for common AWS services
+# Concise Boto3 Python examples for AWS
 This is a collection of concise python samples for instantiating and managing AWS compute infrastructure.
 Enjoy !

 #### IAM